Octahedral tilt-driven phase transitions in BaZrS$_3$ chalcogenide perovskite

 Many \ce{ABX3} perovskites undergo tilt-driven phase transitions to form lower-symmetry polymorphs with antiferrodistortive displacement patterns \cite{redfern1996high}.
 The prototypical high-temperature perovskite phase is a cubic structure.
 As the temperature is reduced, lower-symmetry tetragonal and orthorhombic perovskite phases can be formed through tilting of the \ce{BX6} octahedra \cite{fransson2023phase, fransson2023revealing}.
 Therefore, it is likely that there are transitions to higher symmetry phases at temperatures above ambient for \ce{BaZrS3}.
-An understanding of the exact \ce{BaZrS3} perovskite structure is important as a phase transition within the operational temperature range of solar cells (\qtyrange{-20}{60}{\celsius}) or thermoelectric generators (\qtyrange{100}{800}{\celsius}) might impact key functional properties \cite{zulkepli2021review}.
+Phase transitions may occur before reaching the elevated temperatures required for \ce{BaZrS3} synthesis ($>$\qty{850}{\kelvin}) \cite{comparotto2022synthesis}.
+If this is the case it follows that samples grown at high temperature may include mixtures of polymorphs, as has been observed for halide perovskites.\cite{Dubajic2024nano,Weadock2023nature} A phase transition within the operating temperature range for thermoelectric generators (\qtyrange{400}{1100}{\kelvin}) is also possible.
+An understanding of the exact \ce{BaZrS3} perovskite structure is important as even small changes to structure can impact key functional properties including the band gap \cite{Glazer1975simple,Linaburg2017}.
 Anharmonic dynamics are also crucial for quantitative predictions of electron-phonon coupling and related optical properties.